Ad-13/printers-manager/README.md

 ## Note

-Nevertheless prod ver was builded you have to run development mode to see ajax requests working well.
+Nevertheless prod ver was builded (in 'dist' folder) you have to run development mode to see ajax requests working well.

 ## To start development mode